 - Combine the Tataki sauce ingredients in a small bowl.

-- Heat olive oil in a non-stick frying pan.
+- Heat the oil in a non-stick frying pan.
 When the oil is hot, sear the tuna 30 seconds on each side.

 - When all sides are seared, remove from the heat and let it cool.
 Slice the tuna into 1/4 inch pieces.
 Pour the sauce and serve.